 - Ground bison: 146 calories, 20.2g of protein, 7.2g of fat

 You might say, “What about bacon?
 Is bacon a lean protein?”

-The answer is no, bacon is not considered a lean protein.
+The answer is a big No Way!
+Bacon is not considered a lean protein ever.

-A 100g of cooked pork bacon contains 34g of fat, 12g of saturated fats and 99mg of cholesterol.
-Its fat content is at least 3x higher than a typical lean meat and it’s a highly processed meat.
+A 100g of cooked pork bacon contains 34g of fat, 12g of saturated fats, and 99mg of cholesterol.
+Its fat content is at least 3x higher than typical lean meat and it’s a highly processed meat.

 Without a doubt, bacon is a big no-no in your diet.

 - When choosing lean beef, look for parts that have words like “loin,” “round” or “roast”.
 And certain steak parts like flank and chuck shoulder steaks.

 - For beef grades, opt for “select” or “choice” instead of “prime” as prime-grade cuts typically contain more fats.

 - For lean pork, look for words like “loin” or “chop”.